LucasWaelti/kalibr-wiki/Calibration-targets.md

-Kalibr supports three different calibration target.
-The Aprilgrid is the recommended grid to use due to the following benefits over the other targets:
+Kalibr supports three different calibration targets described below.
+It is the recommended to use the Aprilgrid due to the following benefits:

 * partially visible calibration boards can be used
-* rotations of the target are fully resolved (no flips)
+* pose of the target is fully resolved (no flips)

 The calibration targets are configured using YAML configuration files which are passed to the calibration tools.
 Please find the configuration templates for the supported targets below.

+Grids can be downloaded on the [Downloads](downloads) page or created using the script below:
+> kalibr_create_target_pdf --h

 ###A) Aprilgrid
-Partially visible Aprilgrids can be detected without problems.
-This greatly simplifies the data collection and makes this grid the recommended target to use.
+Partially visible Aprilgrid targets can be detected without problems.
+This greatly simplifies the data collection and makes this grid the recommended choice.

-Predefined PDFs of Aprilgrids can be downloaded on the [Downloads](downloads) page or custom grids can be created according to your needs using the following script:
+Aprilgrids can be downloaded on the [Downloads](downloads) page or custom grids can be created using the following script:
 > kalibr_create_target_pdf --type apriltag --nx [NUM_COLS] --ny [NUM_ROWS] --tsize [TAG_WIDTH_M] --tspace [TAG_SPACING_PERCENT]

 **aprilgrid.yaml**